Tenoke/jekyll-blog/_posts/2021-07-21-Many-Times.markdown

 I decide to open with a joke by leaning on one of my less likely theories.
 Lighten things up from the start, hopefully take control of the conversation.

-“Hello, John.
-It is clear you are a time traveler.”
-I say, smirking.
+“Salutations, John.
+It is clear you are a time traveler,” I say, smirking.
 It is important to look like you are in control even when you are not.

 “I am and you seem to be as smart or even smarter than you seem If you’ve already figured it out and accepted it.
 I assume then you already have a good idea of what we might be doing here,” he shoots back.